Alternative and complementary therapies in multiple sclerosis. | Canada Hyperbarics Skip to main content

 What They Found

 The review found that most multiple sclerosis patients use unconventional therapies, but few adequate clinical trials exist to prove their efficacy, and risks are largely unknown.
-While long-term Vitamin D supplementation is associated with decreased MS incidence, its effect on disease course is unproven, and randomized trials for cannabis showed subjective improvement for spasticity and pain but negative objective results.
+While long-term Vitamin D supplementation is associated with decreased MS incidence, its effect on disease course is unproven, and randomised trials for cannabis showed subjective improvement for spasticity and pain but negative objective results.

 Canadian Relevance